tcheukueppoo/wfmux/README.md

 ### Wfmux Plugins

-We have other wfmux operations you can explore, check them with `wfmux --help`.
+We have other wfmux operations you can explore, check them via `wfmux --help`.
 You add wfmux operations by writing plugins.
 Wfmux loads files with names ending with `.wfmux.sh` at `~/.config/wfmux/plugins`.

-Here is an example of wfmux plugin which displays in tmux the name of the current branch:
+Here is an example of a wfmux plugin which displays in tmux the name of the current branch:

 ```sh